 A sentence means (a) the imposition of a penalty; or (b) the decision of a court to offer a defendant an opportunity to enter into a bond; or (c) the fixing or extending of a non-parole period; or (d) the making of any other order or direction affecting penalty [see Criminal Law (Sentencing) Ac 1988 s 3].Sentences may take the form of fines, imprisonment, suspended imprisonment, home detention, and good behaviour bonds (including referral for drug or alcohol assessment, or education programs).

-Section 48 of the Children's Protection Act provides that in proceedings under that Act in the Youth Court (e.g. in need of care proceedings) all children are to be represented unless old enough to make an informed decision that they do not wish to be represented.
+Section 64 of the Children and Young People (Safety) Act 2017 (SA) provides that in proceedings under that Act in the Youth Court (e.g. in need of care proceedings) all children and young people are to be represented unless the court is satisfied that they have made an informed and independent decision not to be represented or that the application should be heard as a matter of urgency.
 A separate representative for the child is appointed by the Court (usually a specialist lawyer from the Legal Services Commission).
 The parties (i.e. the Minister, and the parents/guardians) have their own representation.

 A pre-sentence report in the Youth Court.